-I use rescued textiles, objects, drawings, text, and natural and digital materials to weave together a rich and complex practice that explores themes of fragility, repair, sustainability, powerlessness and legacy.
+I use rescued textiles, objects, drawings, text, and natural and digital materials to weave together a practice that explores themes of fragility, repair, sustainability, powerlessness and legacy.
 My works give voice and artistic solace to the silenced and overlooked in society: survivors, unknown poets, deceased mothers.
-Simple objects such as sticks and used wooden bowls are given new life.
+Simple objects such as sticks and old wooden bowls are given new life.
 I champion the humble and the frayed, and rescue the discarded remnants of a throw-away world.

-Cloth and thread as metaphor is a recurring motif.
-The ragged strength of worn textiles forms the basis for installations, collage, drawings, small objects and social practice.
+Cloth and thread as metaphor is often a recurring motif.
+The ragged strength of worn textiles forms the basis for large-scale installations, collage, drawings, objects and social practice.
 In many of my works, thread becomes line and cloth becomes paint.
-Wrapping with cloth or thread imparts protection, warmth and healing, and a sense of hope and renewal going forward.
+Wrapping with old cloth imparts protection and suggests renewal going forward.